karstengresch/localshift/02-installation/installation.md

 ## Purpose of this folder
 This folder is for installing the OCP cluster.

-Only useful after setting up the nodes.
+Only useful after setting up the nodes (see 01-nodes folder).